-By using Business Messages, companies can improve their bottom line, build relationships with customers, and provide superior support to those using Google devices and platforms.
+By using Business Messages, companies can build relationships with customers and provide superior support to those using Google devices and platforms.

 What is Google Business Messages?